Rotting flesh! Moldy socks! Fans flock to see, smell corpse flower in bloom

 Mark McHugh of San Francisco has been a Conservatory fan for many years and hung out with Suma in its humid temperature-controlled environment for more than an hour and a half.

-"It's so hot in here, I think its me that smells, actually.
-Why not experience it why you can?
+"It's so hot in here, I think it's me that smells, actually.
+Why not experience it while you can?
 It's like playland," he said.

 The Conservatory of Flowers is open for extended viewing hours until 10 p.m. all week, with last admission at 9:30 p.m.